Unitarian Universalist Church of the Restoration

 Hale Hall Doors

 It is imperative that we remember that both front and back doors to Hale Hall remain locked at all times.
 This means even during meetings and Sunday services.
-Please do not let anyone into Hale Hall that you do not personally know is safe at any time.
+Please do not prop the doors open or let anyone into Hale Hall that you do not personally know is safe at any time.
 During services, all members, friends and congregants should come in the sanctuary door.
 Thank you for your cooperation.

 Work Request Forms